moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/project-structure.md

 ## Models

 Finally you will begin designing / making your models.
 We suggest a medallion architecture that categorises the model you are making into three distinct layers, `staging`, `intermediate`, `datamarts` and `derived`.
 Where `datamarts` and `derived` are two halves of the same layer.
-Each layer represents models that do increasing levels of transformation and therefore the data is increasingly well understood, cleaned and standardised.
+Each layer represents data that is increasingly  well understood, cleaned and standardised.

 The general rule as to what goes into each of these layers comes down to a few consideration.
 Staging generally is source specific and doesn't change the grain of the data.
 Then when you want to combine different sources, or change the grain of the data (or other more complicated transformations) then the models belongs in an intermediate database.
-Then finally the user facing models live in either `_datamarts` or `_derived` databases.
+Finally, the user facing models live in either `_datamarts` or `_derived` databases.
 The following sections will go into more depth about this categorisations as well as what the medallion architecture is.

 Data modelling is hard, so if the considerations about domains, databases, or data model structures aren't clear - if you're unsure, reach out to the [data modelling team](https://asdslack.slack.com/archives/C03J21VFHQ9) and we'll do our best to help.